 Today’s dog walk was a little longer than usual, we stretched our legs a bit by going around Boucle No 9.
 It was a grand day for it, with sun shining in clear blue sky – just the migrating geese overhead.
-A chemin near home It has been looking a lot like Autumn for many weeks now, though the shedding of brown leaves was entirely due to the long, hot and dry summer.
-Now we
+It has been looking a lot like Autumn for many weeks now, though the shedding of brown leaves was entirely due to the long, hot and dry summer.
+Now we have the real thing

 This blog has now been moved to a new server.
 We should be up and posting again very soon now.
 For a few days things may look a little odd, perform strangely or generally not work very well.
 Please bear with me whilst I set things up.
 The main news of today is that we are seeking a new and better home for Chloé.
 Perhaps I should say a more Chloé-appropriate home.
 Chloé is the

 Things have been awkward on the blogging front.
 We were hacked and that took some sorting out and kind of took the heart out of it somehow.
 Then we went away for some weeks and whilst we were away the server picked up a nasty malware infection that took many hours of work and remains in an unwholesome state.
 At many points we were on the verge of taking down the server completely and so

 Thursday has not gone to plan and we did not go to Poitiers.
 For some little while now, Mr L has been fuming at the car which was frequently telling us that a tyre needs air.
 This morning he found out why, there was a screw embedded in it.
 Unfortunately our car does not come with a spare tyre, so he had to take it into Norauto in Montmorillon.
 Norauto were ace and fixed it

 Cat is not Fifi.
 We both looked at her and agreed that she is no Fifi.
 Her name on her passport will be Chloé.
 She does look like a Chloé, we think.
 We have promised Chloé that we will not change her name/our minds again.